coostendorp/osmhelper/README.md

-# osm_psgc aims to help adding PSGC data to the OpenStreetmaps (place) nodes
-1. Download psgc excel file
-2. Download and install DB of OSM PH
-3. Run data massaging scripts
-4. Generate OSM changesets
+# osmhelper
+Aims to help analyzing OSM data in combination with other data in PostGis and help with creating changesets

 # Links
 - https://imposm.org/docs/imposm3/latest/tutorial.html#preparation